SmarterApp/RDW_Documentation/docs/StudentGroups.md

     * The access token should be stored so it can be used in the next step.
 How this is done depends on the client technology being used.
 A valid access token looks like a UUID.

-A curl request will look something like:
+A curl request for the OpenAM server will look something like:
 ```bash
 curl -s -X POST --data "grant_type=password&username=user@example.com&password=password&client_id=client_id&client_secret=secret" https://sso.smarterbalanced.org/auth/oauth2/access_token?realm=/sbac
 ```